justicedemocrats/new-site/src/pages/abouts/index.md

           Justice Democrats is a federal political action committee.
 We are required to be a PAC to accept donations and spend money toward electing federal candidates.
 PACs have a maximum contribution limit of
-          $5,000 and must report all dona- tions and expenditures.
+          $5,000 and must report all donations and expenditures.

           This is not a SuperPAC, but a plain old regular PAC.
-You can learn more about PACs at http://fec. gov. The PAC uses donation money to hire staff that recruits and trains candidates, runs all Justice Democrats social media, send e-mails to the Justice Democrats e-mail list, manage the Justice Democrats website, answer all incoming e-mails to our help desk, create videos and other design assets that are used to promote Justice Democrats policies and candidates, handle inbound and outbound press communications, and also any other work involved with promoting Justice Democrats candidates as well as Justice Democrats issues.
-In addition to simply promoting candidates, Justice Democrats PAC also promotes issues.
+You can learn more about PACs at [**fec.gov**](https://www.fec.gov).

+          The PAC uses donation money to hire staff that recruits and trains candidates, runs all Justice Democrats social media, send e-mails to the Justice Democrats e-mail list, manages the Justice Democrats website, answers all incoming e-mails to our help desk, create videos and other design assets that are used to promote Justice Democrats policies and candidates, handle inbound and outbound press communications, and also any other work involved with promoting Justice Democrats candidates as well as Justice Democrats issues.

+          In addition to promoting candidates, Justice Democrats PAC also promotes issues.
 For example, we worked with the National Nurses United to pressure over 45 Democrats to co-sponsor Medicare-for-all in the House, getting H.R.
 676 up to 121 co-sponsors — the most it has ever received.

-Justice Democrats PAC has a board consisting of Nasim Thompson, Alexandra Rojas and Saikat Chakrabarti that has legal control over the entity.
-One of Justice Democrats’ goals is to get everyday, working people into Congress.
-Many of these people don’t have a lot
+          Justice Democrats PAC has a board with legal control over the entity.
+          Board members are Saikat Chakrabarti, Alexandra Rojas and Nasim Thompson.

-          of campaign experience, and so in addition to endorsing candidates, Justice Democrats can help nascent campaigns get off the ground with the resources they need.
+          One of Justice Democrats' goals is to get everyday, working people into Congress.
+Many of these people don't have a lot of campaign experience, and so in addition to endorsing candidates, Justice Democrats can help nascent campaigns get off the ground with the resources they need.
 These resources include a distributed field program in which candidates can opt-in to get access to an auto-dialer for voter contact, a texting tool for event turnout, a volunteer portal, and other general help on their field program.
 We also help candidates with recruiting campaign managers, message training, press, creative work, and a host of other services that campaigns require.

           The FEC requires that we charge campaigns money for any direct campaign services we do (otherwise, the service would count as a donation to the campaign), so we do these services at-cost to us,